klauern/tb-cli/README.md

     tb [action] [options]

+Why
+---

+Torquebox is a really awesome project and I was interested in doing something with the efforts.
+Since there didn't appear to be any project-generator-type thing in place, I decided to make one.
+This is as much an experiment with Thor as it is an interest in making Torquebox have a command-line application that you can create and spin up quick TB apps.

 List of actions
 ---------------
   * `tb init` - initialize and create your `torquebox.yml` file for your project